AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-05-0.md

 - When large topics or maps are opened, the Author instance becomes unresponsive, requiring a restart in some cases.
 (GUIDES-43547)

-## Learning

-- After enabling a new language from the **Configure languages** dialog, values from another language are displayed for the selected language in the dropdown list under **Language variables**.
-(GUIDES-38854)

 ## Resolved issues available with Editor 2.0

 The following issues have been fixed, and no longer occur when using Editor 2.0: